Confinement induced interlayer molecules: a route to strong interatomic interactions: Geometric interaction control

-The emergent interlayer quasi-bound states can also be used to engineer the interaction between atoms in the two layers.
-In particular, the effective interaction in a degenerate two-dimensional Bose gas is approximately proportional to the scattering amplitude at the corresponding energy $\epsilon = 2\mu$, with the chemical potential $\mu$~\cite{petrov_shlyapnikov_PRA}.
-Fig.~\ref{fig:f_updown} shows the $\upa\downa$ scattering amplitude as a function of layer separation for fixed {energies $0 < \epsilon \ll \omega_z$.} For the parameters chosen, the interaction initially decreases with increasing separation, and a sharp Feshbach-resonance-like structure emerges as the quasi-bound state reaches the energy of the incoming particles, leading to a very strong interaction between the two species.
-Crossing this resonance, the effective interaction turns from repulsive to attractive.
-Notice that, in contrast to single layer systems~\cite{petrov_shlyapnikov_PRA}, these resonances appear on \emph{both} sides of the three-dimensional Feshbach resonance, and, in a somewhat unusual way, they become the sharpest on the repulsive side, $a_{\upa\downa} > 0$.
+In this section, we discuss in the case of a degenerate Bose gas, how the emergent interlayer resonances can be exploited to tune interspecies interactions \emph{independently}, simply by changing the layer separation.
+In a strongly confined $(k_B T \ll \hbar \omega_z)$ gas, the effective interaction is approximately proportional to the scattering amplitude at the corresponding energy $\epsilon = 2\mu$, \beq g_{\upa\downa} \simeq \frac{\hbar^2}{m} f_{\upa\downa}^{00}(2\mu), \nonumber \eeq with the chemical potential $\mu$~\cite{petrov_shlyapnikov_PRA, demler_pekker}.
+Fig.~\ref{fig:f_updown}(a) shows the scattering amplitude in the $\upa\downa$-channel as a function of layer separation for fixed energies, $0 < \epsilon \ll \omega_z$.
+As one would naively expect, for the parameters chosen, the interaction initially decreases with increasing separation, due to the ever weaker overlap between the atomic clouds of the layers.
+Then, a sharp Feshbach-resonance-like structure emerges as a quasi-bound state approaches the energy of the incoming particles, leading to a very strong interaction between the two species.

+We find similar Feshbach-like resonances at fixed layer separations, shown in Fig.~\ref{fig:f_updown_B}, as the three-dimensional scattering amplitude $a_{\upa\downa}$ is varied through the confinement-induced resonance.
+Crossing the resonance, the effective interaction turns from repulsive to attractive, reaching its universal, purely imaginary value of $f_{\upa\downa}^{00} = -4 i$ on resonance.

+Notice, that in contrast to single layer systems~\cite{petrov_shlyapnikov_PRA}, these resonances appear \emph{both} on the attractive and on the repulsive side of the three-dimensional Feshbach resonance, and, in a somewhat unusual way, they become the sharpest on the repulsive side, $a_{\upa\downa} > 0$.
+In addition, increasing layer separation leads to the emergence of quasi-bound molecular states at smaller and smaller values of the scattering lengths, $a_{\upa\downa}>0$, as indicated in Figs.~\ref{fig:QB}(b)-(e).
+The appearance of these states leads to confinement-induced resonances also at relatively small values of the scattering lengths, $a_{\upa\downa} \lesssim l_z$.
+Thus, geometrical interaction control shall be useful for reaching the strongly correlated regime in systems, where no magnetic Feshbach resonances are available and only moderate values of the scattering length can be reached~\cite{footnote_large_separations}.